MrCorndog-88/Sain-Presets/README.md

 Pick the right version for your setup — generally, SPT versions are better for most people since they reduce load from AI far away.

 Just click Download RAW and drop the file into your BepInEx/Plugins/SAIN/Presets folder.

+Msg me on discord if u have suggestions: .naddan